 All others no release time

-In general, faculty co-chairs help chair committee meetings, work with the other co-chairs on constructing agendas for the committee, maintaining minutes and records, abide by the Brown Act, maintain communication with the Academic Senate, and otherwise facilitate the charge of the committee
+In general, faculty co-chairs help chair committee meetings, work with the other co-chairs on constructing agendas for the committee, maintaining minutes and records, abide by the Brown Act, maintain communication with the Academic Senate, and otherwise facilitate the charge of the committee.

 The Curriculum co-chair has additional responsibilities for ferrying curriculum through the entire process from local discussions and tech review to final state approval, including familiarity with Title 5 regulations.